kef7/GoogleReCaptcha.Core/ReadMe.md

 <g-recaptcha-script></g-recaptcha-script>
 ```

-> You can use your own `</script>` tag if you would like, and still utilize your own settings:
+> You can use your own `</script>` tag if you would like, and still enforce your own settings:

 ```html
 <script g-recaptcha-from-settings="true" ... ></script>